Child Custody and Visitation Enforcement Attorneys Morris County, NJ

 - Making Legal Choices without Authority – When parents create an initial child custody agreement, one or both parents will be granted “legal custody”.
 This refers to which parent(s) have the authority to make decisions for their children regarding things like religion, education, and medical care, and if one spouse begins making decisions for their children in these areas without having legal custody of the children, this is also considered a violation of the child custody agreement.

 - Harmful Personal Habits – As already noted, the primary consideration in any child custody issue is the best interests of the children involved.
-If a parent’s personal habits have the potential to cause harm to the child, for example smoking around the child, or abusing alcohol or drugs, than a court may find that it is no longer in the best interests of the child to spend as much time as they currently do with that parent.
+If a parent’s personal habits have the potential to cause harm to the child, for example smoking around the child, or abusing alcohol or drugs, then a court may find that it is no longer in the best interests of the child to spend as much time as they currently do with that parent.

 If your co-parent is committing any of these potential violations, speak with our Madison child custody lawyers regarding your options for enforcing your child custody agreement, or modifying it in such a way that takes these violations and issues into account.